 Holding or Putting Your Dragon on His Back

 The respiratory system of your dragon depresses with this act.
 The result is cut off in the oxygen intake of your dragon, and it can kill the dragon.
 So you must avoid this for the safe life of your dragon.

-Calcium Sand (Calci-Sand), Crushed Walnut Shell and many other questionable substrates – These chemical substrates is known for all wrong reasons.
-The substrates are deadly for dragons, as the sharp pieces of these substrates can be lodged in the intestinal track causing blockages or hemorrhage.
+Calcium Sand (Calci-Sand), Crushed Walnut Shell, and many other questionable substrates – These chemical substrates is known for all wrong reasons.
+The substrates are deadly for dragons, as the sharp pieces of these substrates can be lodged in the intestinal tract causing blockages or hemorrhage.